SAhmad75/AutoML/README.md

 2. Open the local URL in your browser (e.g., `http://localhost:8501`).

+## Encoding

+To enable encoding, check the relevant checkbox in the app and configure the required columns.

 ## Hyperparameter Tuning

 To enable hyperparameter tuning, check the relevant checkbox in the app and configure the parameters as needed.

 ## Contributing